i-e-b/LilyGo_Tsim_A7670X/README.md

 * Sketch -> Include Library -> Manage Libraries
     * `TinyGSM` by Volodymyr Shymanskyy (0.11.5)
     * `StreamDebugger` by Volodymyr Shymanskyy (1.0.1)
-    * `ArduinoHttpClient` by Arduino (0.4.0; LilyGo recommend https://github.com/ricemices/ArduinoHttpClient ; this README goes with the official Arduino library.
+    * `ArduinoHttpClient` by Arduino (0.4.0; LilyGo recommend https://github.com/ricemices/ArduinoHttpClient ; this README goes with the official Arduino library at https://github.com/arduino-libraries/ArduinoHttpClient .
 Both options are derived from the same source: https://github.com/amcewen/HttpClient )

 * Close and re-open Arduino.
 * Plug in the board using USB-C (the USB micro is for the SIMCOM modem only)